 Down among the warehouses and scrapyards of Barking can be found a most curious sight – a steam train.
 Not working anymore as is obvious from its condition, and indeed when it worked, would never have worked on a British railway, as it’s from Finland, and built to Russian track gauge.

 This is the VR Class Vr1, number 794, a powerful little locomotive for heavy loads and built between 1913 and 1927.

 In use until 1974, the class of steam trains had the nickname of Kana — or in English — Hen.

 Quite how it ended up in Blumsom’s timber yard in Barking is a curious and incomplete story.
 Although taken out of use in the 1970s, a lot of wood-fueled trains were kept in good working order as part of Finland’s reserve in case of a Russian attack on their oil supplies.

 With the ending of the cold war, the reserve of locomotives no longer needed, it seems that in 1989 a batch of them were sold to a UK firm, who may have been planning to use them for a Wild West theme park in Cornwall.

 The theme park never happened, so the collection was split up and sold off.

-Considering that this class of locomotive spent many of it’s final years shunting timber cargo around Finland, it’s fitting that its retirement home is a timer yard.
+Considering that this class of locomotive spent many of its final years shunting timber cargo around Finland, it’s fitting that its retirement home is a timber yard.